Zibilyonik/todo-list/README.md

 ## Project Description
 This JS project allows users to keep their days organised by allowing them to add, mark, order and edit tasks as they wish.
+Users can:
+- Create tasks
+- Change the display order of the tasks by dragging them from the list items(excluding text, button and checkbox)
+- Mark their tasks as complete by using the checkboxes
+- Edit the description of their tasks by clicking on the current description text
+- Delete the tasks by clicking the "Delete" button located on the list item
+- Delete all tasks marked as complete by clicking on the "Clear All Completed Tasks" button

+This way, users can keep their to-do list clean and organised for a productive day.

 ## Screenshot of the page